 Until recently, the most common type of corneal transplant was penetrating keratoplasty.
 During this procedure, a small round piece of the cornea is removed, leaving an opening in the front of the eye.
 A matching piece of cornea from a human donor is then sewn into the opening in the front of the eye.

-A newer technique called endothelial keratoplasty (DSEK, DSAEK, or DMEK) has become the preferred option for patients with Fuchs' dystrophy.
+A newer technique called endothelial keratoplasty (DSEK, DSAEK, or DMEK) has become the preferred option for people with Fuchs dystrophy.
 In this procedure, only the inner layers of the cornea are replaced, instead of all the layers.
 This leads to a faster recovery and fewer complications.
-Stitches are usually not needed.
+Stitches are most often not needed.

 When to Contact a Medical Professional